 By providing a warm and supportive home in one of our five youth villages, children from as young as 5 years old can live together in safety.
 Through an individualised therapeutic approach, we find the key to unlock each child’s potential, allowing them to heal from their traumatic pasts and to break the cycle of poverty and neglect.

 Our pioneering educational methodology, which we call the ‘Village Way’, has empowered thousands of young people to live the lives they truly deserve.
 Graduates of our youth villages experience higher than average employment rates, army leadership roles and matriculation rates.

-Since the organisation was founded more than 86 years ago, Youth Aliyah Child Rescue has been dedicated to saving and improving children’s lives.
+Since the organisation was founded in 1933, Youth Aliyah Child Rescue has been dedicated to saving and improving children’s lives.

 The very same day that Hitler came to power in 1933 Berlin, Recha Freier, a determined woman with incredible courage, created an organisation that would later come to be known as ‘Youth Aliyah’ in order to save as many at risk Jewish children in Germany as she could.
 In the harrowing years that followed, Freier’s bravery and foresight resulted in thousands of Jewish children travelling across Europe to safety in to (then) Palestine and Great Britain.

 After World War Two ended, Youth Aliyah continued to dedicate its resources towards helping at risk children ‘make aliyah’ to Israel and once there, to acclimatise and cope with all the language and socio-economic challenges this brought.

 Together with the Jewish Agency’s Henrietta Szold, Youth Aliyah forged relationships with Jewish communities around the world to support displaced children.
 Our charity was formed and one of our earliest accomplishments was the founding of Yemin Orde Youth Village, named for British Army Officer Orde Wingate.